ENTRDEESFRPTIT

 Important Checklist

-Protect your investment by performing proper due diligence on any IPv4 purchase
+Reduce risks and protect your investment by performing proper due diligence before buying IPv4

 Verify Clean IP Reputation